Optimal Gum Health for Seniors

 Periodontal Disease and Your Overall Health

-Periodontal disease has been linked to serious health issues.
-In fact, a recent study conducted by the University of Southampton and King’s College London uncovered a link between periodontal disease and an increase in the rate of cognitive decline in those who suffer from early Alzheimer’s disease.
+Periodontal disease has been linked to severe health issues.
+A recent study by the University of Southampton and King’s College London uncovered a link between periodontal disease and increased cognitive decline in those with early Alzheimer’s.
 In patients with periodontal disease, the study found cognitive decline underwent a rapid change, occurring six times as fast on average.

 The Numbers You Need to Know